therealemjy/eth-graphql/README.md

 ### Tuples (input and output)

-GraphQL does not give the option to set a specific length for arrays, whether they are provided as input or returned as output.
-For that reason, tuples are mapped to arrays without a set length in the GraphQL schema.
-Providing an array with the wrong length (as described by the corresponding contract ABI) as input will however throw an error.
+GraphQL lacks the capability to assign a fixed length to arrays, whether they're used as input or output.
+Hence, tuples are represented as arrays with unspecified length in the GraphQL schema.
+However, supplying an array with an incorrect length, as defined by the respective contract ABI, will trigger an error.

 e.g. ABI: